JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 #### BackgroundAction

-`BackgroundAction` is basically the same as an `Action` but it leaks everything to the outside
+`BackgroundAction` is basically the same as an `Action` but it leaks everything to the outside i.e it is able to set defaults like pen color, line width, etc in that action.

 ```julia
 BackgroundAction(